 Steps to Claim and Display Your Earned SHSMD Digital Credential

 an in-depth how-to guide in claiming your Digital Credential

-STEP 1: Upon successful completion of a SHSMD program, you will be emailed an invitation to claim your credential.
+- Upon successful completion of a SHSMD program, you will be emailed instructions for accepting your badge.

 Frequently Asked Questions